17 Stunning Long Island Fall Foliage Nature Walks for Families

 Trails are well-marked for grown-ups and kids alike at the colorful Quogue Wildlife Refuge.

 The Quogue Wildlife Refuge features 305 acres of marked trails that wind around ponds surrounded by fall colors.
-The site's trails are all marked, and after an enjoyable hike stop to visit some of the refuge's resident animals, including its owls and eagles.
+The site's trails are all marked.
+Kids will love the nature center, where they can see a variety of animal exhibits.

-Sears Bellows features a number of marked trails in the pine barrens, ideal for both advanced hikers and those just starting out.
+Sears Bellows features several marked trails in the pine barrens, ideal for both advanced hikers and those just starting out.
 The easiest trail winds around Bellows Pond.
-If you and your family feel like walking farther, continue on to Sears Pond.
+If you and your family feel like walking farther, continue to Sears Pond.

-If you don't have the time to go for a hike, but still want to see fall colors before they're gone, why not take a drive along Route 25A.
+Bonus: If you don't have the time to go for a hike, but still want to see fall colors before they're gone, consider taking a pleasure drive along Route 25A.
 In Nassau, Northern Boulevard (aka 25A) takes you through scenic spots such as Brookville and Oyster Bay.
 In Suffolk County, 25A offers colorful views through Kings Park, Stony Brook, and Rocky Point.

 A version of this post was originally published in 2014.
-It was updated in October 2018.
+Writer Kristen Markel contributed to the 2022 update.